tsinis/sealed_world/.github/readme.md

 ## Sealed World

-Pure Dart, fully tested and ISO-driven ecosystem for the world's data in form of compile-time constant sealed classes.
+Pure Dart, fully tested and ISO-driven ecosystem for the world's data in form of compile-time, tree-shakable constant sealed classes.

 | Package                                                                                          | Description                                                                                              | Pub                                                                                                          |
 | ------------------------------------------------------------------------------------------------ | -------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------ |